exploreforce/whatsappBot/documentation.md

 *   `middleware/logger.ts`: Contains the `logger` middleware, which logs incoming requests to the console.
 *   `models/database.ts`: Contains the `Database` class, which provides a high-level API for interacting with the database.
 *   `routes/appointments.ts`: Contains the API routes for managing appointments.
-*   `routes/bot.ts`: Contains the API routes for the bot, including the test chat functionality.
+*   `routes/bot.ts`: Contains the API routes for the bot, including the test chat functionality which uses identical logic to WhatsApp chat (with realistic typing delays, draft/sent status workflow).
 *   `routes/calendar.ts`: Contains the API routes for managing the calendar, including availability and overview.
 *   `routes/index.ts`: The main router file, which combines all the other route files into a single router.
 *   `routes/whatsapp.ts`: Contains the webhook routes for the WhatsApp integration.
-*   `services/aiService.ts`: Contains the `AIService` class, which handles the interaction with the OpenAI API.
+*   `services/aiService.ts`: Contains the `AIService` class, which handles the interaction with the OpenAI API, including dynamic system prompt generation based on bot configuration, configurable content filtering policies, and execution of AI tool calls for functionalities like availability checking and appointment booking.
-*   `services/whatsappService.ts`: Contains the `WhatsAppService` class, which handles the WhatsApp integration, including incoming messages and replies.
+*   `services/whatsappService.ts`: Contains the `WhatsAppService` class, which handles both WhatsApp and Test Chat message processing with identical logic, including incoming messages, AI responses, realistic typing delays, and managing message states (draft, sent).
-*   `types/index.ts`: Contains the TypeScript type definitions for the backend.
+*   `types/index.ts`: Contains the TypeScript type definitions for the backend, including types for bot configuration, appointments, availability, chat messages (with status), and newly added service management.
-*   `utils/calendarUtils.ts`: Contains utility functions for calendar-related operations, such as generating time slots and checking for blackout dates.
+*   `utils/calendarUtils.ts`: Contains utility functions for calendar-related operations, suchs as generating time slots and checking for blackout dates.
 *   `utils/index.ts`: Contains various utility functions that are used throughout the backend.
+*   `utils/typingDelay.ts`: Contains the `TypingDelayService` class, which provides realistic typing delays for bot responses, simulating human-like response timing based on message length plus random delays.

 ### 3.2. `database`